 - Salmon: We're using a 14.75oz can (or you can use 2 6oz cans) of wild salmon.

-- Greek yogurt: Just like in my tuna salad, I love using yogurt for creaminess and tanginess instead of mayo.
+- Greek yogurt: Just like in my healthy tuna salad, I love using yogurt for creaminess and tanginess instead of mayo.
 I used nonfat, but 2% and full fat also work great.
 I don't recommend regular yogurt here since it's too thin.

 - Dill pickle and dried dill: These adds amazing bright flavor and texture; they really set this salmon salad recipe apart from the rest!
 You could also use a tablespoon of fresh dill.